SohierDane/Weather_Modeling/README.md

   * Re-run the model for both temperature and precipitation estimates
   * Compare the results against the accuracy of the relevant satellite data product (MODIS for temperature, TRMM3B43 for precipitation).
+  * Enhance the selection of the nearest neighbors to return neighbors that are in a variety of directions from the base station.
+For example, we would like to avoid selecting all neighbors from one well instrumented city.

 ##Running the Model